 Whole beans, new varieties and exotic flavors are brewing in the coffee aisle.
 The growth of coffee bars -- which have introduced consumers to lattes, frappes, cappuccinos, mochaccinos and other unusual drinks -- has boosted sales of whole beans and flavored blends, retailers told SN.
 "Our unit sales for the coffee category are up over 5% from last year," said Chris Ahearn, corporate communications manager, Food Lion, Salisbury, N.C.
 "To boost our sales even further, we are attempting to ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.